tanushrin/azure-DP100-certification-prep/README.md

 # DP-100 Renewal Exam – Quick Reference Guide

-This repository contains module-wise, high-yield questions and answers to help you pass the **DP-100: Designing and Implementing a Data Science Solution on Azure** renewal exam in (hopefully 🤓) one go.
+This repository contains module-wise, high-yield questions and answers to help one pass the **DP-100: Designing and Implementing a Data Science Solution on Azure** renewal exam in (hopefully 🤓) one go.

+---

+### How to Use

+- Quickly revise each module in 5–10 minutes
+- Covers the most frequently asked and repeated concepts

 ---

 ## 📘 Modules (question-answer format) for easy reference